wei-shen-wang/PoDemFan_N-detect_ATPG_Test_Compression/README.md

 There are two flows we implemented.

 The first and default flow is v1 first test pattern generation.
-It involves using the PODEM algoritm to generate V1 first, and then we shift the pattern and do logic simulation.
-With some gates' values specified, we use the values as a constraint and use the FAN algorothim to generate V2.
+It involves using the PODEM algorithm to generate V1 first, and then we shift the pattern and do logic simulation.
+With some gates' values specified, we use the values as a constraint and use the FAN algorithm to generate V2.

 The second and backup flow is v2 first test pattern generation.
-It involves using the FAN algoritm to generate V2 first, and then we shift back the pattern and do logic simulation.
-With some gates' values specified, we use the values as a constraint and use the PODEM algorothim to generate V1.
+It involves using the FAN algorithm to generate V2 first, and then we shift back the pattern and do logic simulation.
+With some gates' values specified, we use the values as a constraint and use the PODEM algorithm to generate V1.

 As for the modified details, please scroll to the bottom of this readme or take a direct look at the source codes.